jamiebeach/Engineering-Learning-2022/log.md

+### 2022-03-18 to 2022-03-20
+- So I took a break on Friday, for the most part.
+- Saturday and Sunday were somewhat lazy but I worked through some Kubernetes training.
+- Found a couple of really great resources for interactive K8s courses.
+Listed them on my learning resources page.
+- Also renamed the repo to be Eng learnings for 2022, rather than specifically Azure.

 ### 2022-03-15 to 2022-03-17
 - **PASSED AZ-104!** Got 907, which was a pretty good score considering that 700 is a pass.
 - I think it was between the 15th and 16th where I had an opportunity to redo most of the 300+ practice questions from exam topics and take a test from a course I purchased on Udemy that got me to that point.
 The focused effort over the better part of a 24 hour period really helped me memorize some things.